bbauska/front-end-web-ui/README.md

 ### Set up for the Exercise

--   Download the *contactus.html.zip* file given above, unzip it and move the *contactus.html* to the *conFusion* folder.
+-   Download the <i>contactus.html.zip</i> file given above, unzip it and move the <i>contactus.html</i> to the <i>conFusion</i> folder.
 This file is already pre-formatted with some content.
--   Set up the links in the navigation bars for all the three pages, *index.html, aboutus.html* and *contactus.html* so that we can navigate from one to the other with ease.
+-   Set up the links in the navigation bars for all the three pages, <i>index.html, aboutus.html</i> and <i>contactus.html</i> so that we can navigate from one to the other with ease.
 -   Also set up the links in the footer correctly to point to the appropriate pages.

 ### Adding a Button Bar

--   We are now going to add content to *contactus.html* file to learn more about buttons and button bars.
+-   We are now going to add content to <i>contactus.html</i> file to learn more about buttons and button bars.
 Go to the div where we specify "Button group goes here", and replace it with the following code to create a button bar containing three buttons:

     **\<div class="btn-group" role="group"\>**
     **\<a role="button" class="btn btn-primary" href="tel:+85212345678"\>\<i class="fa fa-phone"\>\</i\> Call\</a\>**